 What is the best way to boil eggs to make deviled eggs?

 Boiled eggs for deviled eggs need to be hard boiled.
-We have made a complete guide for boiling eggs that can be found here on our website.
+We have made a complete guide for boiling eggs that can be found here.
 Pre-peeled and boiled eggs are commonly sold in grocery stores and can be used in this recipe.
 They tend to be smaller and kind of expensive.

 PRO TIP: Boiled eggs that are steamed tend to be much easier to peel.
 You can steam them in a steam basket rather than boil them in water for the same lengths of time for easier peeling.